ubffm/Annohub/README.md

 8. Initialize the Annohub model database

-   fid -init
+   run.sh -init

 9. After initalization has finished you can parse data

-   fid -execute -seed seed_file
+   run.sh -execute -seed seed_file

    where seed_file contains a list of language resource URLs (one URL per line)